 We need to look at how people get in here.

-But something like DACA with the people in here if the president gave some of these people amnesty or had a contract with America that they could sign showing that they've been here working, I actually wouldn't have a problem with that myself, but I look for effective solutions.
+But something like DACA with the people in here, if the president gave some of these people amnesty or had a contract with America that they could sign showing that they've been here working, I actually wouldn't have a problem with that myself.

-So he that's where he needs to be very careful in this and I think what he did with the Democrats and the language that he's using is great.
+And I think what he did with the Democrats and the language that he's using is great.

-He just can't let them take advantage of him and in him thinking that they're his buddies now.
+He just can't let them take advantage of him and him thinking that they're his buddies now.

 That is the biggest mistake he'd ever make thinking they're the buddies.